Xenonyy/Hangman/README.md

 # About this project

-A game made in React, where you can play the classic Hangman.\
+A game made in React and TypeScript, where you can play the classic Hangman.\
 Responsive design and custom functionality and layout for mobile devices.

 Main features: